radagast-the-brown/git-test/README.md

-#This is Christopher's first git project!
+# This is Christopher's first git project!
-I think I'm finally beginning to understand how this works.
+I *think* I'm finally beginning to understand how this works!